HubSpot price target raised to $750 from $600 at Truist

-Truist raised the firm’s price target on HubSpot (HUBS) to $750 from $600 and keeps a Buy rating on the shares.
-The firm notes Q3 results were strong with upside to its estimates across the model.
-Highlights from the quarter included customer adds now offsetting average subscription revenue per customer declines, improved downgrade trends and maintaining gross retention in the high 80s%, solid AI product traction, and continued multi-hub traction.
-Outlook moves higher with Q3 beat and 1 point FX tailwind in Q4 guidance, Truist adds.
+Truist analyst Terry Tillman raised the firm’s price target on HubSpot (HUBS) to $750 from $600 and keeps a Buy rating on the shares.
+The company’s Q3 results were strong with upside to estimates across the model, and the highlights from the quarter included customer adds offsetting average subscription revenue per customer declines, improved downgrade trends and gross retention, solid AI product traction, and continued multi-hub traction, the analyst tells investors in a research note.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>